 8. 25 thermometers

 9. Masks – 7500 pcs., gloves

-The measures outlined above make up Phase 1 of a staggered return to normal.
-We are in discussions regarding the next phase which will include reducing some of our measures in line with a reduced risk from COVID-19.
-This will be done under guidance of the authorities, the Ministry of Health and the Ministry of Education, and not before it is safe to do so.
+The measures outlined above are a staggered return to normal teaching conditions.
+Any changes will be done under guidance of the authorities and not before it is safe to do so.
 You will be informed in advance of any changes to the guidelines outlined above.
-Whilst details of this are unconfirmed, future phases are likely to involve: